wojaelee/wojaelee.github.io/_pages/about.md

 # Honors and Awards
  * Recipient of Travel Grant to attend the Doctoral Symposium at the 11th Annual Conference of the Prognostics and Health Management (PHM) Society
+ * First place award from the Reusable Abstractions of Manufacturing Processes (RAMP) competition organized by the National Institute of Standards and Technology (NIST) and American Society of Mechanical Engineers (ASME)
+ *